Why id Attribute Value must be Unique in HTML?

 Q2.
 Can an id start with a number?

-It leads to unpredictable behaviour of JavaScript or CSS when they have the same id.
+No, you cannot use the same id for multiple elements in HTML because it will lead to unpredictable behavior of JavaScript or CSS when they have the same id.

 Q4.
 What is the difference between id and class?